Darxo/Hardened/README.md

 - NPCs are 50% more likely to use **Split Shield** when it would destroy a shield on use
 - NPCs are 20% more likely to use a throwing spear against shield users and 50% more likely to target shields, that it would destroy on use
 - NPCs are 20% more likely to use **Disarm** or **Knock out** on someone who has **Parry**
+- NPCs are 100% more likely to use rotating skills onto allied Nachzehrer if that would put them on top of a corpse; and 50% less likely if that would put them away a corpses.
+And vice versa with hostile nachzehrers

 ## Combat General
+- Every Defender of a Location which was fortified now gets a new **Defenders Advantage** effect for that fight, which grants +2 Vision and +15 Resolve
 - **Encumbrance** no longer lowers the fatigue recovery.
 It now only adds 1 fatigue per tile travelled per encumbrance level.
 It no longer requires a minimum armor weight of 20
 - **Wait** now debuffs the actual Initiative until the start of that brothers next turn
 - Equipped Ammo Items can no longer be dropped to the ground or into an empty inventory slot